Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

-Verify employment at an HP-related company -- via Equifax.
-(Updated Jun 8, 2021.)
+Member advice: Verify US employment at an HP-related company -- via Equifax.

-Start at https://www.hpalumni.org/verif before using this page.
+Start at hpalumni.org/verif before using this page.

 For legal reasons, many companies forbid managers from giving references for former employees while the manager is still with the company.
-If you ask one of your former managers for a reference while they are still employed by the company, you are asking them to violate company policy.
+If you ask one of your former managers for a reference while they are still employed by the company, you are probably asking them to violate company policy.

 You set up an account, which requires you to enter your DOB, SSN, etc. -- and answer trivial multiple-choice questions.
-This account is not related to your ADP payroll account or any other account.
+This account is not related to your ADP payroll account or any other company account.

 Classification as "retired."
-If an employee left at 55 or older with at least 10 years of service, or left after 2010 with age-plus-years-of-service of at least 80, or left under an early retirement program -- HPInc and HPE generally classify the employee as "retired" -- regardless of how they left and whether or not they have any retiree benefits.
+If an employee left at 55 or older with at least 10 years of service, or left after 2010 with age-plus-years-of-service of at least 80, or left under an early retirement program -- HP and HPE generally classify the employee as "retired" -- regardless of how they left and whether or not they have any retiree benefits.
 This is reported to outside payroll and employment verification services, but doesn't seem to have any negative consequences.
 Inquiries from state Unemployment Dept. claims examiners go to a specific group in HR, which replies via letter.
 Over the years, members have reported that HP did not block their UI claims.

-For more mutual help on this topic and many others, join the independent HP Alumni Association.
-If you were formerly a regular, direct employee of HP, HPInc, or HPE -- or are in the process of leaving -- join the HP Alumni Association.
-No charge, thanks to HPAA members.
+If formerly a regular, direct U.S. employee of HP or HPE -- or are in the process of leaving -- join the HP Alumni Association.
+No charge, thanks to HPAA's Supporting Members.

 Operated by volunteers.
 Not officially endorsed or supported. © 2023 Hewlett-Packard Alumni Association, Inc. By using this site you accept these terms.